augment-solutions/augbench/README.md

 Behavior:
 - Per-assistant working directory: `<stage-dir>/<agent_slug>` where `agent_slug` is derived from the assistant name.
 - Clean-state policy: if the per-assistant folder already exists, Backbencher warns and exits.
 Remove the folder to run again, or change `--stage-dir`.

+Charts:
+- If chart dependencies are installed, Backbencher will also generate PNG charts for each measured metric.
+- Files are named `<base>_<metric>.png` in the same output directory.
+- Use `--output` to place artifacts in a custom directory.

 - Read-only discipline: source files are not modified by Backbencher; agents should write artifacts under `<stage-dir>/<agent_slug>/backbencher_output/<run_id>`.
 - Private repositories:
   - HTTPS: set `GH_TOKEN` or `GIT_TOKEN` for non-interactive authentication.
 Tokens are injected via an HTTP header (not embedded in the URL).